Pick your app

 Let's dig deeper.

-We created a Login component to handle our auth flow.
+We created a login flow to handle magic code auth.
 Of note is auth.sendMagicCode and auth.signInWithMagicCode.

 On successful validation, Instant's backend will return a user object with a refresh token.
 The client SDK will then restart the websocket connection with Instant's sync layer and provide the refresh token.

-When doing useQuery or transact, the refresh token will be used to hydrate auth on the backend during permission checks.
+When doing queries or transactions, the refresh token will be used to hydrate auth on the backend during permission checks.

-On the client, useAuth will set isLoading to false and populate user -- huzzah!
+On the client, auth will now be populated with a user -- huzzah!

 db.auth.sendMagicCode({ email }).catch((err) => {